clojure/java.jdbc/README.md

   <version>0.7.0-beta2</version>
 </dependency>
 ```
+_Note: Earlier versions of Clojure are supported by older versions of `clojure.java.jdbc`: e.g., version 0.6.1 supports Clojure 1.4 and later._

 You will also need to add dependencies for the JDBC driver you intend to use.
 Here are links (to Maven Central) for each of the common database drivers that clojure.java.jdbc is known to be used with:

 * [Apache Derby](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22org.apache.derby%22%20AND%20a%3A%22derby%22)